twilight-project/testnets/open-testnet-1/dockerize/readme.md

 The Twilight Docker repo performs the following tasks:

-- 🔧 **Storage (Postgres)**: Creates a container for postgres with respective volume for persistent storage, creates Databases and applies schemas.
+- 🔧 **Storage (Postgres)**: Creates a container for postgres with respective volume for persistent storage, creates Databases and applies schemas

-- 🌐 **Forkscanner**: Builds and runs forkscanner in a docker container.
+- 🌐 **Forkscanner**: Builds and runs forkscanner in a docker container

-- ⬇️ **Network**: Create a network to allow inter container communication.
+- ⬇️ **Network**: Create a network to allow inter container communication

-- ⚙️ **NYKS**: Builds and runs the Nyks chain.
+- ⚙️ **Nyks**: Builds and runs the Nyks chain

-- 🔌 **Btc Oracle**: Builds and runs the Btc Oracle
+- 🔌 **BTC Oracle**: Builds and runs the BTC Oracle

 ##  How To Run